by Janis / 0 comments - Orginally published:15th October 2019

 The Cathedral of St James in Šibenik was constructed between 1431 and 1535.

-It’s extremely unique as it is built entirely of stone.
+It’s incredibly unique as it is built entirely of stone.

-It’s incredible to look up at the roof from the inside.
+It’s wonderful to look up at the roof from the inside.

 You can see the enormous stone slabs which were used to construct the barrel roof.